-The target occupancy level is 98-99%, as such the directors are satisfied that occupancy levels are within tolerable limits for the recovery of credit extended to the Company.
+The target occupancy level is 98-99%.
+As such, the directors are satisfied occupancies noted above exceed tolerable limits for the recovery of credit extended to the Company.
 In addition, the Company met its on-loan obligations in the period.